jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 - **Wizard** - A series of steps facilitating the creation and editing of Percent Bars.

 - **Column Menu** - The `Create Percent Bar` (or for existing columns `Edit Percent Bar`) Menu Item opens the Percent Bar wizard for that column on the second step.

+- **Context Menu** - `Edit Percent Bar` Menu Item opens the Percent Bar wizard for that column on the second step.

 ## Entitlements
 Percent Bar supports these Entitlement Rules: